Libertarian Party (United States): Party supporters

 In the Libertarian Party, some donors are not necessarily "members" because the party since its founding in 1972 has defined a "member" as being someone who agrees with the party's membership statement.
-The precise language of this statement is found in the party Bylaws.
+The approximate language of that statement is found in the party Bylaws.
 As of the end of 2017, there were 138,815 Americans who were on record as having signed the membership statement.
 A survey by David Kirby and David Boaz found a minimum of 14 percent of American voters to have libertarian-leaning views.

 There is another measure the party uses internally as well.
 Since its founding, the party has apportioned delegate seats to its national convention based on the number of members in each state who have paid minimum dues (with additional delegates given to state affiliates for good performance in winning more votes than normal for the party's presidential candidate).
 This is the most-used number by party activists.
 As of December 2017, the Libertarian Party reported that there were 14,445 donating members.

-Historically, dues were $15 throughout the 1980s; in 1991, they were increased to $25.
+Dues to join the Committee to Form a Libertarian Party in 1971 were $2, which gradually increased to $15 for basic membership in the party in 1984.
+In 1991 dues were increased to $25.
 Between February 1, 2006, and the close of the 2006 Libertarian party convention on May 31, 2006, dues were set to $0.
-The latter was controversial and de facto reversed by the 2006 Libertarian National Convention in Portland, Oregon, at which the members re-established a basic $25 dues category (now called Sustaining membership) and further added a requirement that all National Committee officers must henceforth be at least sustaining members (which was not required prior to the convention).
+The latter was controversial and de facto reversed by the 2006 Libertarian National Convention in Portland, Oregon, at which the members re-established a basic $25 dues category (now called sustaining membership) and further added a requirement that all National Committee officers must henceforth be at least sustaining members, which was not required prior to the convention.